 Public health tracks educate students in public health principles, issues, and policies.

 Master’s Degrees in Health Sciences

-For students who want to move into administration or public health, a master’s degree in health science (MHS) allows you to hone in on your area of interest and become a leader in research, administration, policy, advocacy or education.
-Most two-year master’s degree programs offer the opportunity to specialize in regulatory affairs, research, administration, or healthcare quality.
+For students who want to move into administration or public health, a master’s degree in health science (MHS) allows you to home in on your area of interest.
+Many master’s programs offer the opportunity to specialize in regulatory affairs, research, administration, or healthcare quality.

 Doctorate in Health Sciences

 The Doctor of Health Science (DHS or DHSc) is typically a highly specialized degree designed to prepare professionals for senior roles in healthcare or health science.
 Some prepare graduates to conduct research or implement solutions.
 Another track may be to prepare you to teach in advanced academic and clinical settings.